auth0/docs/articles/protocols/oauth2/index.md

 Auth0 also generates opaque Access Tokens for the (deprecated) [Management API v1](/api/management/v1).
 :::

 The permissions represented by the Access Token, in OAuth 2.0 terms are known as **scopes**.
-When a application authenticates with Auth0, it specifies the scopes it wants.
+When an application authenticates with Auth0, it specifies the scopes it wants.
 If those scopes are authorized by the user, then the Access Token will represent these authorized scopes.

 For example, a Contacts API may accept three different levels of authorization: reading contacts (scope `read:contacts`), creating contacts (scope `create:contacts`) and deleting contacts (scope `delete:contacts`).
 When an application asks the API to create a new contact, then the Access Token should contain the `create:contacts` scope.
 In a similar fashion, in order to delete existing contacts, the Access Token should contain the `delete:contacts` scope.